opengsn/docs/faq/general.md

 extra transaction fee to a third party.

-Only in case the dapp's preferred relay server is unavailable, the clients will seamlessly fallback to another relayer in the network.
+Only in case the dapp's preferred relay server is unavailable, the clients will seamlessly fallback to another relay in the network.
 This protects against network failures and denial of service attacks.

 If a preferred relay is not configured, all transactions will be routed through